Help prevent multiple cancers

 Make your heart healthier

 Green tea contains significant amounts of flavonoids, antioxidants that protect against heart disease by slowing the breakdown of LDL cholesterol, preventing blood clots, and improving blood vessel function.
-Green tea is also associated with lower cholesterol and lower rates of artery blockages.
+The benefits of green tea also include associations with lower cholesterol and lower rates of artery blockages.
 People who drink a cup or two a day have a 46 percent lower risk of developing narrowed arteries.
 Upping that to three cups a day lowers the risk of having a heart attack by 43 percent and of dying from a heart attack by 70 percent.
 It can even help prevent a second heart attack.
 In a study of 1,900 patients recovering from heart attacks at Beth Israel Deaconess Medical Center in Boston, the death rate among patients who drank at least two cups of tea a day was 44 percent lower than among non-tea drinkers.

 Boost your brain

-Researchers from the Netherlands confirmed in a recent study that two green tea compounds, L-theanine and caffeine, can significantly boost levels of attention and alertness, building on what is already known about tea’s brain benefits.
-Green tea is less likely to make you jittery and anxious than other energy-boosting drinks, because it contains lower levels of caffeine than other teas or coffee.
+Researchers from the Netherlands confirmed in a recent study that two green tea compounds, L-theanine and caffeine, can significantly boost levels of attention and alertness, building on what is already known about the brain benefits of green tea.
+The drink is less likely to make you jittery and anxious than other energy-boosting drinks, because it contains lower levels of caffeine than other teas or coffee.
 In another study published in the American Journal of Clinical Nutrition, researchers discovered that drinking just one cup of green tea a day made people age 55 and older 38 percent less likely to experience a decline in their mental abilities.
 Drinking a second cup daily made them 54 percent less likely to show mental declines.

 Clear up acne

 A University of Miami study found that even a mild dose of green tea’s antimicrobial and antioxidant compounds erased almost two-thirds of pimples from people with mild to moderate acne when used twice daily for six weeks.
 To benefit, make a cup of green tea, let cool, and use as a face wash, or lay the tea bag directly on the skin to act as a compress for particularly bad pimples.
-For oily skin, mix peppermint tea with the green tea for an oil blasting wash; and to calm inflamed skin, add chamomile to green tea for a soothing acne home remedy.
+For oily skin, mix peppermint tea with the green tea for an oil-blasting wash.
+Check out more teas that also work as acne home remedies.

 Fight a UTI

-Drinking 2 to 3 cups of green tea daily can help clear up a urinary tract infection.
+Drinking two to three cups of green tea daily can help clear up a urinary tract infection.
 The tea contains antioxidants that one study found can reduce bladder inflammation.
 Other studies have shown that green tea drinkers have a 40 percent lower incidence of UTIs than those who did not drink green tea.

-Green tea is rich in flavonoids, plant chemicals that protect against inflammation.
+Another benefit of green tea is it's rich in flavonoids, plant chemicals that protect against inflammation.
 For struggles with allergies, try drinking a few cups of tea a day and see if the sinus inflammation goes down.

 Reduce puffy eyes

-Some herbalists claim that tea bag compresses speed the healing of a black eye, but to calm puffy tissues, take two wet green tea bags, place them on tired or swollen eyes, and lie down for 15 to 20 minutes as the tea soothes and refreshes.
+Some herbalists claim that tea bag compresses speed up the healing of a black eye.
+To reap the full benefits of green tea and calm puffy tissues, take two wet green tea bags, place them on tired or swollen eyes, and lie down for 15 to 20 minutes as the tea soothes and refreshes.
+Did you know black tea bags can also reduce puffy eyes?
+Here are more black tea benefits you never read before.

 Reduce asthma symptoms